DennisGross/COOL-MCv3/README.md

 ## Experiments
 To run the experiments from our papers, use the bash scripts in examples (*_experiments.sh).

+## PRISM Modeling Tips
+COOL-MC supports PRISM as a modeling language.
+It can be difficult to design your own PRISM environments.
+Here are some tips on how to make sure that your PRISM environment works correctly with COOL-MC:

+- Utilize transition rewards to ensure accurate modeling of your environment.
+- Keep in mind that when the agent reaches a terminal state, the storm simulator will terminate the simulation.
+As a result, transitions from terminal states will not be executed.
+Avoid using self-looping terminal states to avoid confusion.
+- To enhance training performance, make all actions available at every state.
+Failure to do so may result in the agent choosing an unavailable action and receiving a penalty.
+- Before beginning RL training, it's highly recommended to unit test your PRISM environment to ensure it behaves as intended.

 ## Command Line Arguments